World Cup

 Fact checker Steven Madden

-I'll start with what the standings already tell us: Argentina sit first in their group, Jordan sit fourth, and neither side has played a match yet in this tournament phase.
-That context frames everything else.
-Argentina carry the pedigree, the individual quality, and the tournament experience to dominate this fixture from kickoff.
-The 1.2 price on the away win reflects all of that, and I'm not here to argue with the broad direction.
+I'll start with what the lineups confirm: Argentina have named their strongest available eleven, and Jordan have done the same.
+There are no rotation surprises, no forced reshuffles, and no late absences that shift the balance.
+That means the prediction remains anchored to the same logic: Argentina carry the quality, Jordan carry the discipline, and over ninety minutes the quality should tell.
+The 1.21 price on the away win has barely moved, and I'm not here to fight it.
 What I want to figure out is whether the scoreline stays tight or opens up, and whether Jordan have any realistic path to making this uncomfortable.

 Argentina to win comfortably at AT&T Stadium, with Jordan likely to sit deep and defend the scoreline, making this a low-risk away win.